EDUCBA

 Syntax:

 Generally, MariaDB transactions is initiated by using the SQL statement as START TRANSACTION and is ended by using the COMMIT or ROLLBACK statements.
-Here, a synonym for the START TRANSACTION is BEGIN WORK but it does not operate within the stored programs since the keywords BEGIN and END are implemented to encompass the code blocks.
+START TRANSACTION is equivalent to BEGIN WORK, but it cannot be used within stored programs since the keywords BEGIN and END are reserved to define code blocks.

 Therefore, the over-all syntax can be defined as follows: